MicrosoftDocs/azure-monitor-docs/articles/advisor/advisor-reference-operational-excellence-recommendations.md

 ### Cloud service caches are being retired in August 2024, migrate before then to avoid any problems

 This instance of Azure Cache for Redis has a dependency on Cloud Services (classic) which is being retired in August 2024.
 Follow the instructions found in the following link to migrate to an instance without this dependency.
 If you need to upgrade your cache to Redis 6  note that upgrading a cache with a dependency on cloud services isn't supported.
 You must migrate your cache instance to Virtual Machine Scale Set before upgrading.
 For more information, see the following link.
-Note: If you have completed your migration away from Cloud Services,  allow up to 24 hours for this recommendation to be removed
+Note: If you have completed your migration away from Cloud Services,  allow up to 24 hours for this recommendation to be removed.

 Learn more about [Redis Cache Server - MigrateFromCloudService (Cloud service caches are being retired in August 2024, migrate before then to avoid any problems)](/azure/azure-cache-for-redis/cache-faq#caches-with-a-dependency-on-cloud-services-%28classic%29).